 This office has assessed the environmental impacts of various project alternatives.
 No significant impacts to wildlife, wetlands, threatened and endangered species, cultural resources, socio-economic resources, environmental justice, air quality, water quality and hydrology, aquatic resources and fisheries, and HTRW are expected.
 There are no foreseen cumulative impacts that would have a significant negative impact on human health or the environment.
 Therefore, an environmental impact statement is not warranted.
-Pending the results of the public review of this document, a finding of no significant impact (FONSI) would be prepared, if warranted.
+Pending the results of the public review of this document, a FONSI would be prepared, if warranted.